owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 <a name="data"></a>
 ## Data

 We used [Cornell Movie Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
-We store each given utterance (no matter how sentences are there) in a text file with one word and its class per line.
+We store each given utterance (no matter how many sentences are there) in a text file with one word and its class per line.

 Example: `I have a ball.
 The ball is red.`